-&lt;sup>1 Everytown for Gun Safety, #NotAnAccident Index: Unintentional Shootings by Children. https://every.tw/1SPCuCb.
-A yearly average was developed using four years of the most recent data: 2015 to 2018.
+&lt;sup>1 Everytown for Gun Safety, "#NotAnAccident Index: Unintentional Shootings by Children," https://everytownresearch.org/maps/notanaccident/.
+A yearly average was developed using data from 2015 to 2022.
 Incidents from the index are collected from media reports of unintentional shootings by children under the age of 18 that result in injury or death.
-Centers for Disease Control and Prevention.
-National Centers for Injury